grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 <!-- TODO: Add a picture of the architecture?  -->
 Different {{< param "PRODUCT_NAME" >}} components may require a different `routing_key` for `otelcol.exporter.loadbalancing`.
 For example, `otelcol.processor.tail_sampling` requires `routing_key = "traceID"` whereas `otelcol.connector.spanmetrics` requires `routing_key = "service"`.
-Therefore. using the same load balancer for both tail sampling and span metrics is impossible.
-Two different sets of load balancers have to be set up:
+To load balance both types of components, two different sets of load balancers have to be set up:

 * One set of `otelcol.exporter.loadbalancing` with `routing_key = "traceID"`, sending spans to {{< param "PRODUCT_ROOT_NAME" >}}s doing tail sampling and no span metrics.
 * Another set of `otelcol.exporter.loadbalancing` with `routing_key = "service"`, sending spans to {{< param "PRODUCT_ROOT_NAME" >}}s doing span metrics and no service graphs.